chromium/chromium/docs/vscode.md

 ### Usage

-To run it on Linux, just navigate to Chromium's `src` folder and type `code .` in a terminal.
+To run it on Linux or on macOS, just navigate to Chromium's `src` folder and type `code .` in a terminal.
 The argument to `code` is the base directory of the workspace.
 VS Code does not require project or solution files.
-However, it does store workspace settings in a `.vscode` folder in your base directory.
+However, it does store workspace settings in a `.vscode` folder in your base directory (i.e. your project root folder).

 If you installed Code Insiders, the binary name is `code-insiders` instead.